meta-quest/Meta-Spatial-SDK-Samples/Showcases/geo_voyage/README.md

 > Note: even though we are targeting API level 32, the `compileSdk` version has been set to 34 to enable support for some Jetpack Compose and Material 3 dependencies.

-These SDK versions can be downloaded and installed via the Android Studio SDK Manager window, accessible by through `Tools/SDK Manager` menu item.
+These SDK versions can be downloaded and installed via the Android Studio SDK Manager window, accessible through the `Tools/SDK Manager` menu item.
 Note that these SDK version numbers are specified in the `app/build.gradle.kts` gradle script, and the app `AndroidManifest.xml`.

 ![Android SDK Manager](media/targetSdkVersion-34.png 'Android SDK Manager')